vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

      - ■ [6.1] possem #5 → possem F1: tag=w:O1
 ```

+This branching happens at the very beginning of the node, so we will have a blank fork node as the child of the root.
 The result of merging is:

 ```txt
 MERGED O1